MichaelSchneeberger/rxbp/README.md

 are called *selectors* and propagated internally when subscribing to a *Flowable*.

-If two Flowables have the same base, they should match in the sense of the `collect_flowables` operator, e.g. every pair of elements that get zipped from the two Flowables should belong together.
+If two *Flowables* have the same base, they should match in the sense of the `zip` operator, e.g. every pair of elements that get zipped from the two *Flowables* should belong together.

 ```python
 import rxbp